wp-plugins/wordpress-plugin-for-1shoppingcart/readme.txt

 == Installation ==

-Upload the Free Wordpress Plugin For 1ShoppingCart.com plugin to your blog, Activate it, then enter your settings on the Settings -> 1SC Settings page.
+Upload the Free Wordpress Plugin For 1ShoppingCart.com plugin to your blog, Activate it, then enter your 1ShoppingCart.com API settings on the Settings -> 1SC Settings page.

 That's it!
 You're done!